This is my commandment, that you love one another as I have loved you.

 Here are some of the many ways we serve people in the name of Christ our Lord.

 Prayer is woven into all that we do as Christians at Fairview: prayer lists, prayer teams, morning prayers on Sundays.
-Make a prayer request to Pastor Mark or an Elder and chances are they will stop right then and lift your concern to God’s throne in heaven.
+Make a prayer request to Tim Latham or an Elder and chances are they will stop right then and lift your concern to God’s throne in heaven.

-On Sunday mornings at Fairview we offer small groups for our children (and adults).
+On Sunday mornings at Fairview we offer Sunday school for our children (and adults).
 We serve our children in leading these groups, teaching them the Bible, Christian beliefs and guiding them to their own confession of faith in Jesus Christ.

 Six times a year Fairview’s Elders and Deacons bring the Lord’s Supper to our members who, because of age or infirmity, are not able to join with us in Sunday worship.
 These teams serve these folk by recreating Sunday morning worship in their home.